A quick guide to Phnom Penh, Cambodia's capital city

 It’s here that you see first hand the physical affects of the brutality; bone and clothing fragments often reappear from the mass graves after a rain storm.
 The stories told through the excellent audio tour are harrowing as is the memorial stupa, which houses up to 8000 skulls of those killed.

 We’d suggest visiting S21 and Choeung Ek in one day as it can take quite an emotional toll on you.
-And drinking away the sorrows is not an option, not today.

 Admission costs around $6USD